trento-project/docs/guides/manual-installation.md

 #### Monitor the services

-In order to check if the services are up and running properly, `journalctl` can be used.
+Check if the services are up and running properly by using `journalctl`.

 For example: